Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Empirical Evaluation

 \subsubsection{(b) Multimodal Augmentation Experiments}

-For this augmentation track, we fine-tune each pre-trained model on both the original dataset and an extended version $\tilde{D}$, which includes counterfactually neutral memes.
-We experiment with three model types: unimodal (text), unimodal (vision), and multimodal (text + vision), allowing a direct comparison of robustness to spurious correlations.
-To address class imbalance, we apply downsampling.
-Fine-tuning is performed on the last two layers of the encoders, with a learning rate of $2 \times 10^{-5}$ and batch size of 128.
-Table~\ref{tab:mm_aug_results} presents the accuracy and F1-scores for all models.
+For this augmentation track, we fine-tune each pre-trained model on both the original dataset and an extended version, which includes counterfactually neutral memes.
+We experiment with three types of encoder-based models: unimodal (text), unimodal (vision), and multimodal (text + vision), allowing a direct comparison of robustness to spurious correlations.
+We also test the current state-of-the-art small VLMs in zero-shot and fine-tuning settings.
+For encoder-based models, fine-tuning is performed on the last two layers of the model, and for VLMs' fine-tuning, we apply QLoRA \cite{dettmers2023qlora}-based parameter-efficient tuning.
+Tables \ref{tab:mm_aug_results} and \ref{tab:vlm_zs} present the accuracy and F1-scores for all models.

-Models used are publicly available checkpoints or APIs.
-Hyperparameters are also kept consistent across settings to control for confounding effects.
-Full training and inference configurations are included in the SI.